buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ### Showcase Application

-The showcase application is a demo to show the need and the particular usecase of the solution.
+The showcase application is a demo to show the need and the particular use-case of the solution.
 The application resides in an open source repository under <https://github.com/WirePact/poc-showcase-app>.

 When installed in a Kubernetes cluster,